 St. Patrick’s Day is a great holiday, and there may be no better place to celebrate it than Boston.
 And while we encourage everyone to get out and have some fun this St. Patty’s Day, everyone should leave their keys at home if they plan on drinking.

 Hurt by a drunk driver?
 We may be able to help you get the compensation you deserve.
-Contact our Boston car accident attorneys at DiBella Law Offices, P.C., for a free consultation.
+Contact our Boston car accident lawyers at DiBella Law Offices, P.C., for a free consultation.
 Dial (781) 262-3338.